tussmaster/documentation/content/applications/productivity/discuss/advanced/email_servers.rst

    A default outgoing email server is already configured.
 You should not create an alternative one unless you want to use a specific external outgoing email server for technical reasons.

-To do this, you should first enable the :doc:`Developer mode
-</applications/general/developer_mode>` and then go to :menuselection:`Settings --> Technical
---> Outgoing` e-mail servers.
+To do this, you should first enable the :ref:`developer mode <activate-developer-mode>` and then go to :menuselection:`Settings --> Technical --> Outgoing` e-mail servers.
 There you have to create two e-mail MTA server settings.
 One for transactional e-mails and one for mass mail servers.
 Be sure to mark the priority of transactional e-mail servers as low as the mass email servers.